Augustine (actor)

-Augustine (30 July 1955 – 14 November 2013) was an Indian actor who worked in Malayalam cinema.
+Kunnumpurath Mathew Augustine (30 July 1955 – 14 November 2013), known mononymously as Augustine, was an Indian actor who worked in Malayalam cinema.
 He acted in more than 150 films, mainly in comedy, character and negative roles.
 Actress Ann Augustine is his daughter.

 Personal life

-Augustine was born on 30 July 1955 to Kunnumpurath Mathew and Rosi at Kodencheri, Kozhikode.
+Augustine was born on 30 July 1955 to Rosi and Mathew of the Kunnumpurath house at Kodencheri, Kozhikode.
 He was married to Hansamma; the couple have two daughters: Ann (actress), and Jeethu.

 Career

 Beginning his acting career through theatre, Augustine entered the Malayalam film industry in the mid eighties through an uncredited role, in the movie Swapnalokam, starring Sreenath, in 1983.
 His first credited appearance was in Gandhinagar 2nd Street in 1986; the role had been offered to him by Sreenivasan for having assisted the latter in finding a filming location for Gandhinagar 2nd Street.
-Augustine also appeared in such films as Commissioner, Devasuram, Ekalavyan, Aaraam Thampuran, Kazhcha and Katha Paryumbol.
+Augustine also appeared in such films as Commissioner, Devasuram, Ekalavyan, Aaraam Thampuran, Kazhcha and Katha Parayumpol.
 He produced the Malayalam film, Mizhi Randilum.